-The following is a list of references, sorted by category, that may be helpful in understanding forest ecology and in justifying reclamation deficiencies from an ecological perspective.
+The following is a list of references, sorted by category, that may clarify forest ecology and in justifying reclamation deficiencies from an ecological perspective.

 Forest Dynamics

 - Chen, H.Y.H and R.V.
 Popadiouk.
 2002.
 Dynamics of North American Boreal Mixedwoods.
 Environmental Reviews 10: 137-166. - Hart, S.A. and H.Y.H.
 Chen.
 2006.
 Understory Vegetation Dynamics of North American Boreal Forests.
 Critical Reviews in Plant Sciences 25: 381-397.